lf-lang/embedded-lab/src/Tools.md

 2. When might `printf` statements be the best tool for debugging?

-3. What other tools might be useful for debugging embedded software (note that using an interactive debugger like `gdb` with the robot or pico board [requires extra hardware](./Debugger.md))?
+3. What other tools might be useful for debugging embedded software (note that [using an interactive debugger](./Debugger.md) like `gdb` with the robot or Pico board is possible but requires extra hardware)?

-4. What does the `volatile` keyword mean in C?
+4. What does the `volatile` keyword mean in C and when might you use it?

 5. What were your takeaways from the lab?
 What did you learn during the lab?
 Did any results in the lab surprise you?